Go Back

 Instructions

-• Add the rest of the oil, then toss in the chopped onions and garlic.
+• Saute onion and garlic.
+Add the rest of the oil, then toss in the chopped onions and garlic.
 Cook for about 2 minutes, stirring occasionally until fragrant.

-• Press cancel and carefully open the lid.
-Stir in the cooked eggs, soy sauce, and sesame oil.
+• Finish.
+Turn the valve to venting to release any remaining pressure.
+Open the lid and stir in the cooked eggs, soy sauce, and sesame oil.
 Mix gently until everything is evenly combined.

 Notes